aa4cc/fpga-generator/SETUP.md

 6. For all devices apart from the master, move switch 1 to the upper position.
 Their LED0s should be OFF, signalizing that the devices are in slave mode.
 7. Connect a synchronization shield to each device.
 Interconnect their coaxial connectors as described in [chaining_shield](chaining_shield) readme.
 8. Connect the synchronization shields by a flat cable.
 9. The devices are set up, you may now set phases and duties of their output channels.
 See [communication](COMMUNICATION.md) for details.
+You will likely need to issue a command to synchronize dividers, as will be discussed therein.

 ## Going beyond 256 channels